richardatval/www.yesproject.org/_posts/2016-11-30-world-of-work-tour-at-bmw-sytner.md

 John Fryer, Head of Business at Sytner, spoke about the key characteristics of a good employee and how attributes such as timekeeping and enthusiasm are just as important as qualifications.

 Heather, aged 17, commented:
-> I wanted to be a lifeguard, but the tour has made me realise I’d like to be a receptionist.
+> "I wanted to be a lifeguard, but the tour has made me realise I’d like to be a receptionist.
 I’m interested in people and I’d enjoy talking to customers.”
-We loved with a love that was more than love
+We loved with a love that was more than love."

 Tom, aged 17, started the day unsure on what job he would like to do, but after the tour he said:
-> I’ve really liked seeing the cars and I’d definitely be interested in working in the car bodyshop, spray painting the cars
+> "I’ve really liked seeing the cars and I’d definitely be interested in working in the car bodyshop, spray painting the cars."

 The tour was organised by YES Project partners Flying Fish, a local charity that supports young people in care or leaving care to take the next steps in life by introducing them to work.